Explore Health Professions

 Cleveland Clinic sponsors internal programs which provide both didactic and clinical training as well as clinical rotations for those students enrolled in an affiliated health professions program.
 There are many options to choose from based on your interests and schedule.
-We offer certifications, associate degrees and post-graduate training.
+Eligibility criteria vary based on the individual program requirements.

 The Center for Health Professions Education and Cleveland Clinic are committed to valuing all people throughout our organization, regardless of background or culture.
 A diverse and inclusive environment for students and staff and culturally appropriate care for our patients, are essential to fulfilling our vision to be the best place for care anywhere and the best place to work in healthcare.
 We welcome students from diverse backgrounds and cultures.

 Cleveland Clinic is committed to providing a working and learning environment in which all individuals are treated with respect and dignity.
 It is the policy of Cleveland Clinic to ensure that the working and learning environment is free from discrimination or harassment on the basis of race, color, religion, gender, sexual orientation, gender identity, pregnancy, marital status, age, national origin, disability, military status, citizenship, genetic information, or any other characteristic protected by federal, state, or local law.
 Cleveland Clinic prohibits any such discrimination, harassment, and/or retaliation.